Mc-Zen/quill/src/gates.typ

 ///          - Affect the height on no wire (`none`)
 /// - labels (array, string, content, dictionary): One or more labels to add to the gate.
 ///        See @@gate().
+/// - wire-label (array, string, content, dictionary): One or more labels to add to the
+///        control wire.
+Works analogous to `labels` but with default positioning to the
+///        right of the wire.
 /// - data (any): Optional additional gate data.
 This can for example be a dictionary
 ///        storing extra information that may be used for instance in a custom
 ///        `draw-function`.